sylv/marver/README.md

 - Include JSON, SQLite, CSV and XML files in scans and pull metadata from them.
   - Lots of tools can write metadata to these files about downloads, but there is no standard format.
 So using an LLM to extract the metadata would be perfect.
 - Pressing the right arrow with a skip intro/credits button on screen should skip to the end of the intro, not the normal +30s
+- Check the file chapters for existing intro/credit chapters and if they exist, use those instead of trying to pull our own.
 - Jobs that use external services start out with a concurrency of 1, then scale to the configured amount when it the first job completes.
   - For solomon, this helps because it ensures models are loaded and in memory before bombarding it with requests.
   - For other external services, it ensures we have access and that they are available.